-The Act on Official Statistics and Statistics Norway (LOV-1989-06-16-54) § 2-5 (use of information) section (1) states that "If information is made available, confidentiality pursuant to § 2-4 shall also apply to the recipient of information."
-Such data can only be provided to researchers in approved research institutions or researchers who have funding from the Research Council of Norway.
+The Act on Official Statistics and Statistics Norway (LOV-2019-06-21-32) § 14 (access to information for statistical results and analyzes) section (5) states that "The duty of confidentiality pursuant to § 8 applies correspondingly to the person who has access to information".
+Such data can only be provided to researchers in approved research institutions or to public authorities.
 Therefore, strict requirements are imposed on the supply of data for research and an application for access to microdata for research is a long process.
 You can find the criteria for applying for access to research data for research at Statistics Norway's pages on data for research.